WHAT IS MUSMA?

 MILLIONS OF RADIOLISTENERS!

-Furthermore, thanks to the collaboration with EBU (European Broadcasting Union), the audio of MUSMA concerts have been ordered
+Furthermore, thanks to the collaboration with EBU (European Broadcasting Union) and its broadcasting platform, the audio of MUSMA concerts have been ordered by

 HOW DOES IT WORK?